 Fraud prevention and forensic analysis are now having to contend with this new frontier of manipulated media.

-- Legal/Regulatory Risk: Organizations may unwittingly be caught up in deepfake driven fraud, or face liability if their platforms host deepfake content.
+- Legal/Regulatory Exposure: Organizations may unwittingly be caught up in deepfake driven fraud, or face scrutiny if their platforms host deepfake content, triggering compliance obligations and potential liability.

 Recent Deepfake Scams